GSA-TTS/identity-site/_pages/help.md

 to reset your password.
 Check your email in a few minutes for these instructions.

-If still can’t remember the email address you used to set up your account, call 1-844-USLOGIN to talk to an information specialist between the hours of 8 a.m. and 8 p.m.
+If still can't remember the email address you used to set up your account, call 1-844-USLOGIN to talk to an information specialist between the hours of 8 a.m. and 8 p.m.
 Eastern Time, Monday through Friday, except federal holidays.